forbole/careers/golang_developer.md

 ### Requirements

 #### Core requirements
-- At least 1 year experience in software engineering
+- Experience in software development
-- Soound experiences in Golang and Javascript
+- Sound experiences in Golang and/or Javascript
 - Good knowledge in Linux
-- Experience in Bitcoin, Ethereum, Hyperledger or other blockchain related open-source projects
 - Demonstrate the ability and desire to become proficient in new languages
 - Proficiency in computer science fundamentals
 - Bachelor degree in Computer Science or relevant field